Best Tropical Fruits

 - Tangerine

 Of course some citrus actually originate from the tropics!
 One of these is the West Indian lime, known as the key lime.
 The grapefruit is another.
 However, my favourite tropical citrus is the pummelo (aka pomelo).
-The pomelo is related to grapefruit, but is sweeter.
-There are several types of pomelo, including Nam Roi, which produces a large sweet seedless fruit.

-Yes.
 Unlike mulberries grown in southern climate, mulberries grown in the tropics will grow into a bush, not a tree.
 However the fruit is just as sweet.

-Other Tropical Fruit
+Tropical Fruit Trees Australia

-Bananas are another tropical fruit you can grow very easily.
+Bananas are another fruit you can grow very easily.
 However, we are just not banana lovers.
 Fortunately there is a lot of information already out there on how to grow bananas.

 The mangosteen is another popular tropical fruit.
 Don’t let the name confuse you, it is nothing like a mango.
 The fruit has a white flesh with a ‘sweet and tangy’ taste.
 A tropical evergreen tree, the mangosteen is widely grown in Southeast Asia.